ColePrather1/AI-ATC/README.md

 - Ensure all dependencies are correctly installed
 - Verify that your Raspberry Pi is running the latest OS version
 - Check the console output for any error messages
-- SPIDEV fails to reserve GPIO access on occasional program execution, just try again
+- If SPIDEV fails to reserve GPIO access on occasional program execution, just try again

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.